 Oftentimes, RPA is considered the simplest form of Artificial Intelligence and is therefore used in business practices that require little skill.
 RPA specifically reaps benefits by giving skilled and specialized workers the opportunity to focus all of their attention on jobs that demand full human cognition and subjective decision making.

-Automating processes in within your organization business doesn’t simply stop at the ‘cyclical and time-consuming tasks’.
+Automating processes within your organization's business doesn’t simply stop at the ‘cyclical and time-consuming tasks’.
 Enter, intelligent automation.
-Intelligent Automation is what is says on the tin: software that actually thinks for you, thus is the wonder of artificial intelligence and its role in intelligent automation.
-It isn’t simply mind-numbing repeatable tasks with minimum human monitoring, but actual problem-solving software that can actually think independent of human guidance and assist problem-solving on every level imaginable.
+Intelligent Automation is what it says on the tin: software that actually thinks for you, this is the wonder of artificial intelligence and its role in intelligent automation.
+It isn’t simply mind-numbing repeatable tasks with minimum human monitoring, but actual problem-solving software that can actually think independently of human guidance and assist problem-solving on every level imaginable.

 That being said, the most astounding example of intelligent automation, may indeed lie in healthcare.
-AI-assisted robots, as the article further explains, are aiding surgeons with medical decision support, image analysis and diagnostics, reducing and eliminating the potential of human error by joining human and machine in order to achieve the best results possible.
+AI-assisted robots, as the article further explains, are aiding surgeons with medical decision support, image analysis, and diagnostics, reducing and eliminating the potential of human error by joining humans and machines in order to achieve the best results possible.

 Another aspect of intelligent automation is cognitive automation software, which brings intelligence to information-intensive procedures.
 Cognitive automation is effectively the combination of Artificial Intelligence and Cognitive Computing.
 What sets cognitive automation apart is its performance of jobs that only human beings used to be able to do.